Joey Veerman: Volendam

 Veerman made his professional debut in the Eerste Divisie for FC Volendam on 9 September 2016, in a game against VVV-Venlo.

+On 20 September 2016, he made his KNVB Cup debut against MVV Maastricht.

 Heerenveen

-On 30 August 2019, Veerman signed for SC Heerenveen in the Eredivisie.
+On 30 August 2019, Veerman signed for Heerenveen in the Eredivisie.
 He made his Eredivisie debut a day after signing, coming on as a second-half substitute for fellow midfielder Jordy Bruijn in a 1–1 draw with Fortuna Sittard.

 PSV

 On 4 January 2022, Veerman signed a 4.5-year contract with PSV.

-Veerman scored the match winner against Go Ahead Eagles in the semi-final of the KNVB Cup on 2 March.
+On 16 January 2022, Veerman made his debut with the team as a second-half substitute in a 1–0 away win against Groningen.
+He scored the match winner against Go Ahead Eagles in the semi-final of the KNVB Cup on 2 March.
 PSV would defeat rivals Ajax in the final on 17 April.

-On 28 October 2022, Veerman scored PSV's first goal in a 2–0 win over Arsenal in the penultimate match of the UEFA Europa League group stage which secured a place in at least the knockout round play-offs.
-In the 2023–24 season, he became the player with most chances created in Eredivisie in 130 occasions.
+On 17 February 2022, Veerman made his continental debut in a 1–0 home win UEFA Conference League match as a starter against Maccabi Tel Aviv.
+On 28 October 2022, he scored PSV's first goal in a 2–0 win over Arsenal in the penultimate match of the UEFA Europa League group stage which secured a place in at least the knockout round play-offs.

+In the 2023–24 season, Veerman became the player with most chances created in Eredivisie in 130 occasions.

+Borussia Dortmund

+On 18 August 2026, Bundesliga club Borussia Dortmund announced the signing of Veerman, contract until 30 June 2031.

 International career

 In March 2023, Veerman received his first official call-up to the Dutch senior national team for the UEFA Euro 2024 qualifiers against France and Gibraltar, but then had to withdraw along with Cody Gakpo, Matthijs de Ligt, Sven Botman and Bart Verbruggen, due to a food poisoning outbreak linked to a chicken curry dinner served by the Dutch national team’s staff.

 On 18 June 2023, Joey Veerman made his senior debut for the Netherlands at the 2023 UEFA Nations League Finals when he came in as a substitute for Mats Wieffer against Italy.
 On 26 March 2024, he scored his first international goal in a friendly match against Germany.

 On 29 May 2024, Veerman was named in the Netherlands' squad for UEFA Euro 2024.
+Following a supposed poor showing at said Euros, Veerman did not receive a call-up from then head coach Ronald Koeman, culminating in a temporary retirement from the national team ahead of the 2026 FIFA World Cup after Koeman attacked Veerman's character in a press conference, with Veerman refusing to play under Koeman.
+In 2026, after Xavi was announced as Koeman's replacement, Veerman returned in the national team's squad.